 Strawberry thrives best in the temperate climate.
 It is a short-day plant, which requires exposure to about 10 days of less than 8 hours sunshine for initiation of flowering.
 In winter, the plants do not make any growth and remain dormant.

-The exposure to low temperature during this period helps in breaking dormancy of the plant.
+The exposure to low temperatures during this period helps in breaking the dormancy of the plant.
 In spring when the days become longer and the temperature rises.
 The plants resume growth and begin flowering.
 The varieties grown in milder subtropical climate do not require chilling and continue to make some growth during winter.

 Suitable Soil For Strawberry Farming

 Strawberry requires a well-drained medium loam soil, rich in organic matter.
-However, the slightly acidic soil with pH from 5.7 to 6.5 is suitable.
+However, the slightly acidic soil with a pH from 5.7 to 6.5 is suitable.
 At higher pH root formation is poor.
-The presence of excessive calcium in the soil causes yellowing of the leaves.
+The presence of excessive calcium in the soil causes the yellowing of the leaves.